-Strategic Planning occurs as part of the College's Good to Great (G2G) initiative and engages all employees who make decisions about human and/or financial resources as well as Faculty Senate, Staff Senate, and Student Government representatives.
+Strategic Planning occurs as part of the College's Good to Great (G2G) initiative and engages all employees who make decisions about human and/or financial resources as well as Faculty Senate, Staff Council, and Student Government representatives.
 Using these Good to Great sessions two times per year (more if needed), St. Philip's College practices a cohesive and inclusive approach to college-wide assessment.

-The Dual Credit and Early College High School courses offered are equivalent to those offered at St. Philip's College; the procedures for systematic evaluation and assessment of instructional results, including the process of monitoring and evaluating programs are the same.
+Calvary Chapel Christian Academy courses offered are equivalent to those offered at St. Philip's College; the procedures for systematic evaluation and assessment of instructional results, including the process of monitoring and evaluating programs are the same.
 Educational content and student learning outcomes for the Associate of Arts Degree are identical.
-St. Philip's College assesses overall institutional effectiveness through the Planning, Budgeting and Assessment (PBA) Cycle.
+St. Philip's College assesses overall institutional effectiveness through the Planning, Budgeting, and Assessment (PBA) Cycle.
 The goal of the intensive College-wide review process is to determine effectiveness of programs and services to support the College mission and goals and to identify opportunities for improvement.
-The Operation Unit and Assessment Planning (OUAP) component of this process is performed annually and affords departments the opportunity to regularly review data, including pertinent Key Performance Indicators such as graduation and transfer rates, perform environmental scanning, and research best practice.
+The Operational Unit and Assessment Planning (OUAP) component of this process is performed annually and affords departments the opportunity to regularly review data, including pertinent Key Performance Indicators such as graduation and transfer rates, perform environmental scanning, and research best practice.

 St. Philip's College assesses student satisfaction of support programs and services using the national Ruffalo Noel-Levitz Student Satisfaction Inventory (SSI), administered every even year, spring semester.
-The survey was issued in spring 2018 and next will be administered in 2020.
+The survey most recently was administered in 2018 with the next administration scheduled for spring 2020.
 The instrument helps to determine student perceptions of the College, including importance of and satisfaction with educational support programs and services.
 The SSI aggregates the survey questions and responses under eight scales: Academic Advising, Admissions and Financial Aid, Campus Climate, Campus Services, Instructional Effectiveness, Registration Effectiveness, Safety and Security, and Student Centeredness.

 St. Philip's College also participates in a national survey focusing on student perception of teaching, learning, and retention in community colleges.
 The Community College Survey of Student Engagement (CCSSE) indicates that students perform better and are more satisfied at colleges that are committed to their success and that cultivate positive working and social relationships among groups on campus.
 The Community College Survey of Student Engagement (CCSSE) is administered each odd year, spring semester.
-The survey will be issued to students in spring 2021, last having been administered spring 2019.
+The survey will be issued to students in spring 2021, having been administered spring 2019.